 Further to this, many EU nationals will want, and be eligible for, the most secure form of immigration status: British citizenship.

 In terms of businesses’ ability to recruit EU nationals in the future, there are important deadlines to cater for.

-Due to the Transition Period, businesses will still be able to recruit newly arriving EU nationals up until 31 December 2020.
-New arrivals will also need to register under the EU Settlement Scheme.
+Due to the Transition Period, businesses were able to recruit newly arriving EU nationals up until 31 December 2020, with those people needing to register under the EU Settlement Scheme.

 How we can help

 Help to secure the rights of your EU staff

 We can help secure the immigration status of your staff, in light of Brexit.
 We can do this either by workshops or by supporting your employees individually.